Semiparametric inference for impulse response functions using double/debiased machine learning: Introduction

-Our contribution also relates to a nascent but growing body of literature on the application of semi- and nonparametric causal inference, using machine learning, to time series problems. \cite{Lewis2021} provide a method of estimating and conducting inference for dynamic treatment effects, based on a sequential regression peeling process, focusing on a fixed-length time series panel setup. \cite{Bica2020} propose an estimator for time-varying treatment effects in the presence of hidden confounders, building on a recurrent neural network.
-Their setting also considers a fixed-length time series observed for multiple individuals. \cite{Grecov2021} consider a multivariate time-series setting where some units become and remain treated at a specific point in time.
-The counterfactual outcomes are obtained from a global forecasting model based on a recurrent neural network.
-Others have employed flexible machine learning approaches for causal discovery in time series; see, among others, \cite{Yin2022,Bussmann2021,Nauta2019}.

-The paper is organized as follows.
+The rest of the paper is organized as follows.
 Section \ref{sec:identification} sets up the problem.
 Section \ref{sec:estimation} presents the double machine learning (DML) estimator and our main theoretical results on its asymptotic properties.
-Proofs are relegated to Appendix \ref{app:proofs} for legibility.
-Section \ref{sec:simulation} validates the developed theory in a simulation study.
+Proofs are relegated to the \hyperref[app:proofs]{Appendix} for legibility.
+Section \ref{sec:practical_implementation} offers recommendations for the practical implementation of the estimator.
+Section \ref{sec:simulation} validates the developed theory in a simulation study and Section \ref{sec:lp} provides a comparison to local projections.
 Section \ref{sec:empirical} applies the proposed estimator to policy decisions in a macrodynamic setting and Section \ref{sec:conclusion} concludes.